Can you use a compressor as a limiter?

 Technique 4: Fitting in the Vocal

-Sometimes you don’t really want to compress the vocal but it seems like you just pasted the vocal on top of the track.
+Sometimes you don’t really want to have the vocal but it seems like you just pasted the vocal on top of the track.
 There are just a few peaks in the vocal phrases that stick out just a little too much.
 Using compression to just push the vocal a tiny bit into the track to make it all gel together is what you need to do.
 But what kind of parameters do you need to set your compressor to if you want to achieve that?

 When you listen to a short example of a very sparse track that only has piano and vocal.
 When you are working so so few elements it’s all the more important to make them fit together.